-The D.Ics. program requires ten courses and the Professional Research Project (48 hours) to complete the program.
-The six required courses are Intercultural Communication, Contextualization, Cultural Anthropology, Teamwork and Leadership Training (or Mission Strategy), Methods of Social Research, and Intentional Multicultural Ministry.
-Then there are four electives to be selected.
+The D.Ics. program requires 10 courses and the Professional Research Project (48 hours) to complete the program.
+The six required courses are Intercultural Communication, Contextualization, Cultural Anthropology, Biblical Theology of Mission, Methods of Social Research and Intentional Multicultural Ministry.

 If you are in the D.Min.
-Program, Intercultural Ministry track, and want to change to the D.Ics., you can do a change of program request and keep on going as if you had always been in the D.Ics.
-Students who have a D.Min. already will have to complete 24 hours to achieve the D.Miss.
+Program, Intercultural Ministry track, and you want to change to the D.Ics., you can do a change of program request and keep on going as if you had always been in the D.Ics.
+Students who have a D.Min. degree already will have to complete 24 hours to achieve the D.Ics.

-Students may transfer in 50% of the course work from other D.Min. or D.Ics. programs.
+Students may transfer in 50 percent of the course work from other D.Min., D.Miss. or D.Ics. programs.
 Students may select D.Min. courses as electives.
 D.Min. students may take D.Ics. required courses as electives as well.
 If you start the D.Ics. and then have difficulties finishing, you can stop with 36 hours and a D.Min. degree.
-Tuition costs are the same as for the D.Min. program."
+Tuition costs are the same as for the D.Min. program.

-Three years is the normal time to finish the program, however after 6 years we will require students to get and extension through a written request.
-This happens most often with students overseas who cannot get here for the modules as they would like.
+Three years is the normal time to finish the program.
+However, after six years, we will require students to get an extension through a written request to the Program Director.
+This happens most often with students overseas who cannot get to campus for the modules as they would like.
 This is always an acceptable reason for us to grant the request.
 A request for an additional year for the Professional Research Project is also acceptable.

-If you take a semester off, you can stay in the program unless you are beyond the six years in which case you will need to file a continuing registration form to remain a current student.
+If you take a semester off, you can stay in the program, but you will need to file a continuing registration form to remain a current student.

 Examples of courses in this major: